March 2021 Newsletter

 The list could go on.
 March is a month to be spent in the garden.

+St. Patrick's Day is Wednesday, March 17th, which means shamrocks have arrived!
 Shamrocks (Oxalis sp.) are popular this time of year because of St. Patrick's Day.
-It is a shame that it can be difficult to find one during the rest of year, as they are quite easy and enjoyable house plants.
-The classic green leaf variety is easily recognizable.
-Why not try growing one of the more colorful varieties, such as 'Iron Cross" (O. deppei) or purple shamrocks (O. regnelii)?
+They make great gifts that can live for years with proper care.
+It is a shame that it can be difficult to find one during the rest of year, as they are quite easy to grow and make lovely house plants.
+We have a great selection of shamrocks to choose from.
+The classic green leaf variety (O.regnelli) is easily recognized for its cheery verdant leaves.
+Why not try growing one of the more colorful varieties, such as 'Iron Cross" (O. deppei) or purple shamrocks (O. triangularis)?
 To learn more about oxalis visit the Wisconsin Master Gardener website.

 Time To Care for Your Lawn

-Early spring when the forsythias begin to burst with brilliant yellow blooms is the time to apply Fertilome's All Seasons II.
+Early spring is the time to apply Fertilome's All Seasons II.
 If you miss the forsythias blooming, just remember to apply All Seasons II by tax day.
 All Seasons II contains micronutrients and trace elements with its dual nitrogen release that will provide your lawn with steady dark green growth.

 All Seasons II also contains a preemergent herbicide that can last 6 to 8 months.
-Crabgrass, purslane, knotweed, and other listed broadleaf weed seeds will be stopped from germinating.
+Crabgrass, purslane, knotweed, and other listed broadleaf weed seeds will be prevented from germinating.

 If you have weeds already emerging use Hi-Yield's Turf & Ornamental Weed & Grass Stopper with Dimension.
 This kills weeds 2 to 3 weeks after they have emerged, as well as providing preemergent protection.